Islamic–Jewish relations: Other similarities

 Islam and Judaism both consider the Christian doctrine of the trinity and the belief of Jesus being God as explicitly against the tenets of monotheism.
 Idolatry and the worship of graven images is likewise forbidden in both religions.
+Both have calendars and Sabbaths (the Hebrew calendar and Shabbat for Jews; the Islamic calendar and Friday prayer for Muslims).
 Both have official colors (Blue in Judaism and Green in Islam).
 Both faiths believe in angels, as servants of God and share a similar idea of demons (Jinn and Shedim); Jewish demonology mentions ha-Satan and Muslim demonology mentions Al-Shai'tan both rejecting him as an opponent of God.
 Many angels also possess similar names and roles in both Judaism and Islam.
 Neither religion subscribes to the concept of original sin and both religions traditionally view homosexuality as sinful.
 Narrative similarities between Jewish texts and the Hadith have also been noted.
 For example, both state that Potiphar's wife was named Zuleika.

 There is a small bone in the body at the base of the spinal column called the Luz bone (known by differing traditions as either the coccyx or the seventh cervical vertebra) from which the body will be rebuilt at the time of resurrection, according to Muslims and Jews who share the belief that this bone does not decay.
 Muslim books refer to this bone as "^Ajbu al-Thanab" (عَجْبُ الذَّنَب).
 Rabbi Joshua Ben Hananiah replied to Hadrian, as to how man revived in the world to come, "From Luz, in the back-bone".

 The Islamic Hadith and Jewish Talmud have also often been compared as authoritative extracanonical texts that were originally oral transmissions for generations before being committed to writing.